 - Sellers have more control over the sale of the property

-- Home may still be on the market for some time
+- Unlikely to sell a house fast; a home may still be on the market for some time

-- Marketing may only be undertaken for a fixed period of time, with more costs incurred if your property hasn’t sold before then
+- Marketing may only be undertaken for a fixed period, with more costs incurred if your property hasn’t sold before then

 Sell to a cash buyer, such as House Buyer Bureau